This section contains guidance on how to apply the Government of Yukon branding to your products. These products include:

 Your name in the signature should be in the zinc colour, which is the dark blue from the secondary palette.

 Keep your signature clean and corporate.
-If you’re promoting an event or other activity, include it in the body of the email, don’t add it to your signature.
+If you’re promoting an event or other activity, include it in the body of the email, do not add it to your signature.
 Similarly, do not include a confidentiality statement below the signature block or otherwise alter the template in any way.
 This will help to keep the branding consistent and strong.

 All staff must use the same overall email signature format.
 You can choose whether to include one of the supporting graphics, such as the aurora or environment image.